yairchu/yairchu.github.io/site/posts/ui-paradigms.md

 With this approach our model could be a simple data structure, and it no longer needs listener mechanisms or setter methods.
 The event handlers can just update the data directly.
 We also don't have to manually write the UI updates code.

 While this is a simpler approach with less boiler-plate and repetition, its down-side is that a complete UI description is computed even when only a small part of the document changes, and this may have a performance cost.
-Note that SwiftUI and [Svelte](https://svelte.dev) solve this draw-back using language features that track data dependencies in user code, to only update the UI hierarchies whose data sources changed.
+Note that SwiftUI and [Svelte](https://svelte.dev) reduce this draw-back using language features that track data dependencies in user code, to only update UI hierarchies whose data sources changed.

 ## The rationale behind the traditional approach

-If React is so simple, why did major companies like Apple, Microsoft, and others make UI libraries that are more difficult to use?
+If React's approach is so simple, why did major companies like Apple, Microsoft, and others make UI libraries that are more difficult to use?
 Did they just not find the right idea, or did they have good reasons?

-The answer is that decades ago, computers were orders of magnitude slower than today, and we needed to program GUIs in the most efficient way possible rather than the way that is easier for programmers to use.
+The answer is that decades ago, computers were orders of magnitude slower than today, and we needed to program GUIs in the most efficient way possible rather than in ways that are easier for programmers to use.

 ## Zero Memory Widgets / Imgui